baggepinnen/LTVModels.jl/README.md

 ```
 ![window](figures/admm.gif)

+The animation shows the estimated model coefficients `k[t] = A[t],B[t]` as a function of time `t` converge as the optimization procedure is running.
+The final result is Fig. 1 in the paper.

-## Kalman smoother
+## Fit model using Kalman smoother
-Code to fit a model by solving (7) using a Kalman smoother
+Code to fit a model by solving (7) using a Kalman smoother:

+The code generates an LTV model `A[t], B[t]` and time series `x,u` governed by the model.
+A model is then fit using a Kalman smoother and the true model coefficients as well as the estimated are plotted.
+The gif below illustrates how the choice of covariance parameter influences the estimated time-evolution of the model parameters.
 ```julia
 using LTVModels, Plots
 T = 2_000